abuzarkhan1/node_library_counter/README.md

 # Introduction

-Counter Is JavaScript Library For CountingS
+Counter Is JavaScript Library For Counting

 # Installation